Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 An underwater property cannot be sold without the lender's approval of a short sale or a cash contribution at closing.
 A short sale is a separate process with its own application, timeline, and credit implications.

 If you are underwater and want to sell rather than modify, a short sale — where the lender agrees to accept less than the full outstanding balance as satisfaction of the debt — is the most common alternative to modification for homeowners in this position.
-A short sale requires lender approval, has its own application process, and typically takes 3 to 6 months to complete.
+A short sale requires lender approval, has its own application process under the same Regulation X § 1024.41 framework that governs modification review, and typically takes 3 to 6 months to complete.
+Both a modification application and a short sale application are treated as loss mitigation applications under federal law — the same 30-day evaluation deadline applies to both.

 Short sales are reported as settled for less than full amount on credit reports, which is a negative notation but less severe than a completed foreclosure.
-In states with deficiency exposure — particularly Texas and Florida — the short sale agreement should explicitly address whether the lender retains the right to pursue a deficiency.
-Many short sale agreements include a deficiency waiver, but this must be confirmed in writing before closing.
+The short sale agreement should explicitly address whether the lender retains the right to pursue a deficiency — it does not terminate automatically.
+Many agreements include a deficiency waiver, but this must be confirmed in writing before closing, not assumed.

 Running Both Processes Simultaneously